tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </pre>
 </p>

 <p>To be honest, I remember that this threw me off when I first realized this behavior.
 However, it makes sort of a sense to be explicit when it comes to reading stale data.
 My only gripe about it is the name of the command which is sort of confusing.
-That said, you get used to it after a while, and it's well supported by the clients (e.g. <a href="https://github.com/go-redis/redis/blob/143859e34596a8e80ee858b5842d503d86572249/cluster.go#L38-L45">go-redis</a> client has a way for you to configure this as well as being able to configure the routing behavior).</p>
+That said, you get used to it after a while, and it's well supported by the clients (e.g. <a href="https://github.com/go-redis">go-redis</a> client has a way for you to <a href="https://github.com/go-redis/redis/blob/143859e34596a8e80ee858b5842d503d86572249/cluster.go#L38-L45">configure this as well as being able to configure the replica routing behavior</a>).</p>

 <h2 id="conclusion">Conclusion</h2>

 <p>
 Redis cluster gives us the ability to scale our Redis setup horizontally not just for reads but also for writes, and you should consider it especially if you have a write heavy workload where you cannot easily predict the demand ahead of time.
 The sharding model Redis is offering us is also very interesting where it has the mix of both client and server level logic on where your data is, and how to find it.
-This gives us an easy way to get started with a rudimentary sharding setup as well as allowing us to optimize our system further by making our clients a bit more claver.
+This gives us an easy way to get started with a rudimentary sharding setup as well as allowing us to optimize our system further by making our clients a bit more clever.
 </p>

 <p>
 I am aware that there are still further unknowns in terms of how to actually initialize a Redis cluster setup from scratch, details of how clients interact with a Redis cluster setup, how maintenance/operational side of the cluster setup actually works (e.g. resharding), etc. However, this post is already too long (there you go, my excuse!), and I hope to cover those in the upcoming posts one by one.
-If you have any specific areas that you are wondering about Redis Cluster, drop a comment below and I will try to cover them (if I have any experience about those areas).
+If you have any specific areas that you are wondering about Redis Cluster, drop a comment below and I will try to cover them if I have any experience around those areas.
 </p>

 <h2 href="#resources">Resources</h2>